 We rejoice over slow-smoked meat on Barbecue Day, and we elevate white tablecloth dining to elegant heights on Prime Rib Day.
 As long as you’re just a bit crazy about living to eat instead of eating to live, you have a kindred appetite here who understands what it’s really like to love food.

 There’s always more to the story.
 Traditional tales don’t always satisfy our curiosities or delight our imaginations.
-History is more than an accumulation of facts, and our cultural richness is more than an assemblage of our varied backgrounds.
+Our cultural richness is more than an assemblage of our varied backgrounds, and history is more than an accumulation of facts.

-The inspiration for this unique site comes from wanting to know more about holidays and to share, with you, my interpretations.
-It’s a collection of shared traditions and individual experiences.
-I invite you in to read, enjoy and be part of my home here at HolidayDispatch.
+The inspiration for this unique site comes from wanting to know more about holidays and sharing my interpretations.
+It is a collection of shared traditions and individual experiences.
+So I invite you to come on in and settle down.
+Feel free to read, enjoy and be part of my home here at HolidayDispatch.